ctyeong/Riseholme-2021/README.md

   year={2022},
   organization={IEEE}
 }
+@article{CWSLC24,
+  title={Channel randomisation: Self-supervised representation learning for reliable visual anomaly detection in speciality crops}, author={Choi, Taeyeong and Would, Owen and Salazar-Gomez, Adrian and Liu, Xin and Cielniak, Grzegorz}, journal={Computers and Electronics in Agriculture}, volume={226}, pages={109416}, year={2024}, publisher={Elsevier}
+}
 ```

 # Contact

-If there is any questions about the dataset, please do not hesitate to drop an email to taechoi@ucdavis.edu or gcielniak@lincoln.ac.uk.
+If there is any questions about the dataset, please do not hesitate to drop an email to tchoi3@kennesaw.edu or gcielniak@lincoln.ac.uk.
 Thanks!